ahmedxomar101/Image-Classifier/README.md

         * Ex :resnet18.pth

 ### Prediction
-You would use **`predict.py`** file to predict the class of an image using the checkpoint of any saved model, and the probability of the top most likely classes.
+You would use **`predict.py`** file to predict the class of an image using the checkpoint of any saved model, and the probability of the topmost likely classes.

 * **Required Arguments**
     * `input` ---> path of the flower that you want to predict its label.